chrislattman/blogging-project/docs/docker/README.md

 - A volume is a file system (a directory) mounted to a container
     - This allows data to be backed up and saved, regardless of container status
     - This also allows data to be shared between containers
+- There is also such thing as a Docker network, which allows Docker containers to communicate with each other without intervention by the host OS

 ## Dockerfile